 Located along the Riviera Maya, Xcaret Park is the centerpiece of a trio of eco-archaeological parks (the others are Xel-Ha and Xplor) that showcase the natural beauty and culture of Mexico.

-With more than 200 acres of activities including snorkeling in underground rivers, swimming with dolphins, rays and sharks, a butterfly pavilion, a coral reef aquarium, white sand beaches, sea turtles, a Mayan village with local craftsmen and countless restaurants and shows, Leo has a full day in store for us.
+Between them, the parks offer more than 200 acres of activities including snorkeling in underground rivers, swimming with dolphins, rays, and sharks, a butterfly pavilion, a coral reef aquarium, white sand beaches, sea turtles, and a Mayan village with local craftsmen.
+Not to mention countless restaurants and shows.

-We begin with a visit to the Chapel of Guadalupe and a tour through a typical Mexican home.
+We begin with a visit to the Chapel of Guadalupe and a tour of a typical Mexican home.
 Next up, we head over to visit with a few of Xcaret’s mascots, the red macaws.

 Swimming with sharks

-After a delicious buffet lunch overlooking a lagoon of sea turtles, it’s time for the highlight (depending on your level of anxiety) of the day…swimming with sharks!
+After a delicious buffet lunch overlooking a lagoon of sea turtles, it’s time for the highlight (depending on your level of anxiety) of the day.
+Swimming with sharks!

 It’s not every day you get a chance to swim with sharks and I freely admit I am nervous.
 But we are both determined to enjoy the experience.
+(And by “we” I mean me and Shannon.
+I’m pretty sure the sharks don’t care one way or the other.)

-It begins with a detailed presentation involving the finer points of shark safety (utilizing a stuffed shark to demonstrate where it’s OK to touch the shark and how not to become food).
-Then we get down to business and dip our toes into the water with five nurse sharks.
+It begins with a detailed presentation involving the finer points of shark safety.
+Utilizing a stuffed shark, our guide demonstrates where it’s OK to touch the shark and how not to become food.

 First, we sit on a bench in the water while a trainer holds the shark and allows us to touch it – one at a time – on the back and then the stomach.
 We touch the gills and even experience the frightening power of the shark’s jaws while feeding it a piece of fish dropped from above…yikes!